SchweizerischeBundesbahnen/scion-microfrontend-platform/docs/site/getting-started/getting-started-host-app.md

 We did it!
 Run `npm run start` to serve the applications.

 If you open the page http://localhost:4200, you will not see much yet.
 That's because we first have to implement the micro applications for `products` and `shopping cart`.
 If you open the console panel of your browser, you will see that the platform tries to load the manifests for the `products` and `shopping cart` micro applications, which leads to an error because not yet available.

-You may wonder why you can see the `products` microfrontend.
-To embed a microfrontend, you do not need to register it as a micro application.
-You only need to register an app as a micro application if the app wants to interact with the platform.
+What you can see though is the `devtools` microfrontend.
 </details>

 <details>